-The current hole, BBDD0011, is stepping out down plunge of the identified mineralised zone and will be completed before the Christmas break (see longitudinal projection, Figure 2).
+The next three holes in the program will step-out to the west, down plunge, of the currently identified mineralised zone at Bluebird (see longitudinal projection, Figure 2).
 This drilling has the potential to expand the footprint of the Bluebird shoot and determine if the scale, as well as the grade, can replicate other major high-grade copper-gold deposits in the Tennant Creek mineral field such as the Peko deposit, that produced 147,000 tonnes of 4% Cu and 414Koz at 10 g/t Au and lies only 20km to the west of Bluebird (see location, Figure 3).

-Drillcore from these first four holes is currently being logged prior to sampling for despatch to the Intertek laboratory in Alice Springs for sample preparation then pulps to be sent for a full ICP suite of analyses at Intertek, Perth.
+Drillcore from these first three holes is currently being logged prior to sampling for despatch to the Intertek laboratory in Alice Springs for sample preparation then pulps to be sent for a full ICP suite of analyses at Intertek, Perth.

-Appendix 1 includes drillhole details to date.
+Appendix 1a includes drillhole details to date.
+Appendix 1b includes hand-held XRF spot readings (Cu, Bi) on drill core, BBDD0007 and 0008.
 Appendix 2 includes JORC table 1, including details and sampling procedures in previous holes.